cryptic-game/microservice-java-template/README.md

 - pom.xml
 - Dockerfile (if needed)
-- logical the java code
+- logically the java code

 Replace `template` with the microservice name.